MicrosoftDocs/microsoft-salescopilot-docs/articles/share-crm-record-teams-conversation.md

 ## Share a CRM record in Outlook using search message extensions

 The experience of using the Copilot for Sales search message extension when composing an email is a bit different in classic Outlook desktop, new Outlook desktop, and Outlook on the web.

+> [!NOTE]
+> If you're using Classic Outlook desktop, the capability to share a CRM record is supported only on [Current Channel](/microsoft-365-apps/updates/overview-update-channels#current-channel-overview).

 ### Classic Outlook desktop